-A businesswoman who died after falling 80ft from a rooftop restaurant is believed to have left goodbye letter at her home.
+A businesswoman who fell 80ft to her death from a rooftop restaurant is believed to have attended a job interview before the incident.

-A man who was at the restaurant at the time of the incident told the Evening Standard: "The place was packed.
+A man at the restaurant at the time of the incident told the Evening Standard: "The place was packed.
 There must have been 100 people.
-Everyone was just doing their usual, drinking and talking loudly.
 She must have walked to the corner and just jumped.

 "I saw a handbag and a glass of wine that had obviously been the woman's.
 From listening to what people were telling the police it sounded like she had been quite collected, just taken a sip of wine, and then stepped over the edge," he said.

-The woman's death was the third at the restaurant.
-Stockbroker Anjool Malde died there in 2009 and City worker Richard Ford in 2007.
+The woman's death is the third to occur at the restaurant following the deaths of stockbroker Anjool Malde in 2009 and City worker Richard Ford in 2007.